Australian Design Centre, NSW

 For more than fifty years the Australian Design Centre, which began life as Australia’s first Craft Association in 1965, has celebrated the work and innovation of Australian artists working with this oldest of materials: clay.

-In the last decade alone ADC has toured three significant ceramics exhibitions across the country.
+In the last decade alone ADC has toured four significant ceramics exhibitions across the country.
 In 2005 we launched our acclaimed Living Treasures: Masters of Australian Craft series with a showcase of five decades of work by celebrated ceramicist Les Blakeborough AM.
-Several years later, in 2009 as part of the same series, we highlighted the work of another highly regarded ceramicist, Jeff Mincham AM.
+Several years later, in 2009 as part of the same series, we highlighted the work of another highly regarded ceramicist, Jeff Mincham AM and most recently the tour of Living Treasures: Masters of Australian Craft\ Prue Venables commenced in 2019.

 Recent group shows include HYPERCLAY: Contemporary Ceramics at Object Gallery at St Margaret’s in 2011, which presented the work of eight emerging and established artists including Roderick Bamford, Jacqueline Clayton and Addison Marshall.
 Focusing on people and processes, HYPERCLAY presented ground breaking contemporary ceramics that in their making combined delicate, traditional techniques with digital technology, projection and even 3D printing.